ivandfx/DFXWinTweaks/README.md

 WARNING: I do NOT take responsibility for what may happen to your system!
 All options and features just change some minor registry tweaks and/or disable some services, but anyway, be careful.

 ## System Requirements
-- Required: Windows 10 (1507 or newer) and Windows 11 (21H2 or newer)
+- Required: Windows 10 (1507 or newer) and Windows 11
 - Recommended: Windows 10 1809 or later
 - 32-bit and 64-bit editions are supported